 For years before (whilst working as a TV Producer) I’d dabbled with lots of different yoga classes and styles, mostly as a means of staying fit and flexible.
 But as soon as I took a more dedicated and curious approach to the practice, it immediately revealed countless brilliant ways to navigate the general challenges of the human condition: besides feeling immeasurably better physically, I felt calmer, less reactive, less stressed, more balanced.

 Within a matter of months, yoga came to represent an entirely new purpose - and in other ways a return to a strangely familiar and comfortable way of being.

 Now, I love everything about teaching – including a commitment to being a lifelong student of yoga.
 I have my own dedicated practice and undertake workshops and trainings wherever possible: most recently, Anna Ashby’s Restorative Yoga teacher training at Triyoga and prior to that, Norman Blair’s Yin Yoga teacher training.
-Currently, I’m studying A History of Yoga: The Latest Research, an online course run by a faculty of leading scholars from SOAS at Yoga Campus.
+Now, I combine teaching with freelance writing - with a special interest in features and content on health and wellness.

 My aim in every class, no matter what style or level is to share the vast benefits of yoga in a way that’s authentic, accessible, warm and engaging.
 Classes emphasise precise alignment, mindful movement, proper breathing - and offer a true sense of sanctuary.